Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Negligent Operator Treatment System

 According to Driving Laws by Nolo, Montana has a law that prohibits negligent or “careless driving.”
-The law requires all motorists to drive “carefully and prudently that does not unduly or unreasonably endanger the life, limb, property, or other rights of a person.”
+The law requires all motorists to drive “carefully and prudently, so as not to unduly or unreasonably endanger the life, limb, property, or other rights of a person.”

 The difference between reckless and careless driving might be subtle in some cases.
 But generally, the distinction has to do with the driver’s level of culpability.